Ecuador nightlife varies widely from the large cities of Quito and Guayaquil to the smaller towns of Banos and Montanita.

-There’s a wide mix of music in Ecuador.
-Middle and upper class Ecuadorians prefer electronic music, and these clubs are common in the big cities.
-During the Summer months, weekly raves are held at one particular club in Montanita.
+During the summer months, weekly raves are held at one particular club in Montanita.
 Heavy metal is also popular.

 A Warning About Cover Charges

 Bars and discotecas in Ecuador handle cover charges in different ways.
-To save you money and potential arguments with bar staff, it's best to be aware before you go.
+To save you money and possible arguments with bar staff, it's best to be aware before you go.

 The possibilities include:

-2. Being required to spend a pre-defined amount of money on drinks, instead of having to pay a specific cover charge.
+2. Being required to spend a pre-defined amount of money on drinks instead of paying a cover charge.

-3. Being required to pay a cover charge that includes one or more “free” drinks, though your options may be limited.
+3. You must pay a cover charge that includes one or more “free” drinks, though your options may be limited.

-What you need to be aware of is that the discoteca may put a cover charge on the card directly, in which case unless you are aware of it in advance, you may end up with an expensive surprise awaiting you at the end of the night.
+You need to be aware that the discoteca may put a cover charge on the card directly, in which case, unless you are aware of it in advance, you may end up with an expensive surprise awaiting you at the end of the night.

-Even when me and several friends asked the doormen and staff of Nite Discoteca in Cuenca about a cover charge, none of them indicated there was one.
+Even when several friends and I asked the doorman and staff of Nite Discoteca in Cuenca about a cover charge, none of them indicated there was one.

-An hour after entering, we decided to go somewhere else, and were surprised to learn each guy had to pay a $20 cover, and each woman had to pay a $10 cover (and guys are expected to pay for their dates in Ecuador, always).
+An hour after entering, we decided to go somewhere else and were surprised to learn each guy had to pay a $20 cover, and each woman had to pay a $10 cover (and men are expected to pay for their dates in Ecuador, always).